 Our breakthrough event took place in March 2018.
 We were finally able to make our first equipment donation.
-Our journey brought us to Artsakh, region Karabakh.
-This territory is located in the Middle East between Armenia and Azerbaijan.
-The two countries have been in a war conflict, fighting over the region since many years.
-The people in Artsakh are caught between the crossfire of the conflict.
-However, they have decided to take care of their own development and organization.
-We want to support them in this approach by donating the equipment.
-Our good friend Mikael Tamarkin introduced us to the regional authority in their capital Stepanakert.
-After a couple months of planning and tremendous support of Karen Ohanjanyan, a local resident, we could successfully realize the project in March 2018.
+Our journey brought us to the Nagorno-Karabakh region of the Republic of Azerbaijan.
+This is an internationally recognized part of Azerbaijan and currently under occupation of Armenia.
+The two countries have been in a war conflict since many years.
+The conflict is still unsolved.
+After a couple months of planning and tremendous support of a local resident, we could successfully realize the project in March 2018.
 We donated an incubator, a centrifuge, two mini shaker and a UV-vis-spectrometer.
-A part was given to the university of Artsakh and the other part to a hospital both located in Stepanakert.
+A part was given to the university and the other part to a hospital both located in the Nagorno Karabakh region.

-The lab equipment were handed over in an official ceremony.
+The lab equipment were handed over in a ceremony.
 We presented our foundation to the students and representatives in the university.
 Additionally, we gave a lecture in the perspectives in the Life Science industry.
-Both presentations were filmed and broadcasted in the state TV the same day.
-We were warmly welcomed during the whole travel through Artsakh and especially in the university.
+Both presentations were filmed and broadcasted in the TV the same day.
+We were warmly welcomed during the whole travel through Nagorno-Karabakh and especially in the university.
 We were truly impressed with the hospitality offered by all the people we met and the warmth they showed us.

 We would like to thank all the companies and institutes, who trusted us and donated their lab equipment.
 We are looking forward to more lab equipment receptions and consequently more donation missions.

 Following is a translated article, which was written by author Christian Frey in German (see German section of the blog for the original text).
-It describes the mission to Artsakh with a bit more details.
+It describes the mission to Nagorno-Karabakh region of Azerbaijan with a bit more details.
 We thank Christian for his fabulous report.

-It is finally happening end of March 2018 – the three members of Kuhner Foundation arrive in Stepanakert, the capital of Artsakh.
+It is finally happening end of March 2018 – the three members of Kuhner Foundation arrive in the Nagorno Karabakh region.
 The transport of the fragile equipment from Switzerland to southwestern of Azerbaijan was successful, no troubles were encountered.
-The centrifuge, the incubator, and further lab equipment arrived undamaged in the university of Artsakh as well as in the municipal hospital.
+The centrifuge, the incubator, and further lab equipment arrived undamaged.
 Now the team gives an introduction in the functionality and the area of use of the equipment.
-Also important is the continuous knowledge transfer – the scientist in Stepanakert should be able to develop their own ideas which contribute in the solutions of medicinal and ecological – or nutritional issues in the region.

-The newly established foundation was made aware about the crisis area in the Middle East through a distributing partner of Kühner AG.
+The newly established foundation was made aware about the crisis area in the Middle East.
 The foundation thereafter contacted the local university, the hospital and customs.
-The republic of Artsakh is not recognized by the UN and also not from the Council of Europe and belongs to Azerbaijan in terms of international law.
-A civil war broke out after the collapse of the Soviet Union, its aftermath is still noticeable till date.
+Nagorno-Karabakh belongs to Azerbaijan in terms of international law, as confirmed by the UN Security Council resolutions and decisions and documents of other international organizations.
+An international war broke out between Armenia and Azerbaijan after the collapse of the Soviet Union, its aftermath is still noticeable till date.
 There are no clear signs of war visible in the core of the city; however, if you drive a bit away from the center, a trail of the destruction can be seen everywhere Gifty Dwamena stated.
 The population has a low standard of living, the economy is weak and the political situation is still not stable.